seker212/REST/README.md

 ### Requires:

 Flask

 python-dotenv (Optional)

+requests

+---
-##### The project is prepates to use xml file exported from user anime list form MyAnimeList.net
+#### The project is prepates to use xml file exported from user anime list form MyAnimeList.net